 Output from wind turbines displaces output from other generation types because, in general, wind turbines generate power when the wind is blowing, regardless of the price.
 This displacement affects the output of marginal units in PJM.
 The magnitude and type of effect on marginal unit output depends on the level of wind turbine output, its location, time and duration.
-One measure of this displacement is based on the mix of marginal units when wind is producing output.300 Figure 8-17 and Table 8-36 show the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time wind generation in 2024.
+One measure of this displacement is based on the mix of marginal units when wind is producing output.307 Figure 8-17 and Table 8-36 show the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time wind generation in the first three months of 2025.
 This is not an exact measure of displacement because it is not based on a redispatch of the system without wind resources.
-In 2024, the SCED dispatch instruction for marginal wind resources was to reduce output for 72.3 percent of the marginal wind unit intervals.
+In the first three months of 2025, the SCED dispatch instruction for marginal wind resources was to reduce output for 74.1 percent of the marginal wind unit intervals.
 When wind appears as the displaced fuel at times when wind resources were on the margin this means that there was no displacement for those hours, if the dispatch instruction was to lower the generation.
 The level of wind displaced by wind is thus overstated by this metric.

-299 Hourly deviations are equal to the real-time generation less day ahead commitments.
+306 Hourly deviations are equal to the real-time generation less day ahead commitments.

-300 The measure is based on the principle that any incremental change in the wind output is balanced by the change in the output of marginal generators, while holding everything else equal.
+307 The measure is based on the principle that any incremental change in the wind output is balanced by the change in the output of marginal generators, while holding everything else equal.

-Figure 8-17 Marginal fuel at time of wind generation: 2024
+Figure 8-17 Marginal fuel at time of wind generation: January through March, 2025

-Table 8-36 Marginal fuel MW at time of wind generation: 2024
+Table 8-36 Marginal fuel MW at time of wind generation: January through March, 2025